mhnaufal/go-no-zero-day/README.md

 - Go support for anonymous functions
 - [Closure](<https://en.wikipedia.org/wiki/Closure_(computer_programming)>)
 - Closure is like a function inside a closure with non-local variables

+### 📅 Day 9

+- Defer, panic, recover
+- Defer is a statement which make a function to be run after the function completes
+- 'Panic' is a function that cause a run time error.
+To handle this we can use 'recover' function
+- 'Recover' usually paired with 'defer' to handle the 'panic'